Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/strips/audio.rst

 A useful example is cutting out the "um's" and dead voice time.

 You can have as many Audio strips as you wish and the result will be the mixing of all of them.
-You can give each strip its own name and volume via the :kbd:`N` menu.
+You can give each strip its own name and volume via the properties region.

 Overlapping strips are automatically mixed down during the rendering process.
 For example, you can have the announcer on channel 5, background music on channel 6,